Foreign Accounts and Its Types PDF: Check the Abbreviation and Meaning of FACTA

 Types of NRI Accounts

-As an NRI, the person should know about the numerous forms of NRI accounts that come under the types of foreign accounts;
+As an NRI, the person should know about the numerous forms of NRI accounts that come under the types of foreign accounts.

 • Non-Resident External (NRE) Savings Account/ Fixed Deposit Account